MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 3. The feed settings page

 == Changelog ==

+= 2.0.0 =
+* Released 2016-09-22
+* Enhancement: Can track pagination events
+* Enhancement: Can track events using JavaScript only (a highly requested feature)
+* Enhancement: Can use Google Tag Manager

 = 1.7.3 =
 * Bugfix - Some users were experiencing PHP fatal errors upon form submission.
 Reverting to previously used library.